Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 Market and competition

-If you’re charging $20 per window in a market that sees $10 on average, you’ll price yourself out.
-On the flip side, undercharging just to land a job will sink your margins.
+If you’re charging $20 per window in a market where the average is $10, you’ll price yourself out.
+On the flip side, undercharging just to land a job can easily sink your margins.

 Price window cleaning based on what your market expects.
 Here’s how to stay competitive: